 In my age bracket, for instance, colon cancer screening is recommended at age 50.
 Although I’m not quite 50, it’s on my radar; despite its standing as one of the top three cancer killers, colorectal cancer is preventable, treatable and has a 90 percent survival rate if found early at the local stage.
 In the last 10 years, the rate for people diagnosed with colon cancer has actually dropped 30 percent, which researchers credit to awareness and more people getting the recommended screening tests.

 As a hospital administrator, I believe in the power of raising cancer awareness, and I encourage everyone to do the same.
-There are many things you can do — from getting involved with a charity that supports cancer to volunteering at a local hospital.
+There are many things you can do — from getting involved with a charity that supports cancer patients and research to volunteering at a local hospital.
 The important thing is to attach passion to the cause and together raise awareness and prevent cancer.

 If I had to give advice to someone who presently has a family member or friend fighting cancer, I would tell them to never lose focus on quality of life and never lose hope.